jhuttner/rtcommit/README.md

 I got tired of pasting subjects in from the web browser all the time, so I wrote this script instead.

+## Usage

+From a git repo:

+Pre-populate the commit message with subject from rt#12345.

+	git rtcommit 12345

+Pre-populate the commit message with subject from rt#12345 and rt#67890

+	git rtcommit 12345 67890

+Pre-populate the commit message with a blank subject and RT ticket ID 0

+	git rtcommit 0

+Same as earlier, but sends an XMPP message to the recipients specified in --blast provided commit executes successfully.

+	git rtcommit 12345 --blast="sergey@xmpp.google.com, larry@xmpp.google.com" --msg="Thought you would like to know about this commit."

+Same as previous, but looks in alias file at ~/xmpp-aliases.json to do addreessee lookups.
+A speedup.

+	git rtcommit 12345 --blast="sb,lp" --msg="Thought you would like to know about this commit."

 ## Dependencies

 *  Python (I am using 2.6)